ArwaAlkadi/FunFacts2025/README.md

 - Samar Alqahtani

 ## Note
+This app targets iOS 26.0 (Xcode 16 runtime).
-On iOS versions below 26, some UI/navigation elements (like certain back buttons) may not appear or function.
-This app targets iOS 26.
+On iOS versions below 26, some UI/navigation elements (like certain back buttons) may not appear or function properly.